English

-Working Capital Management: Strategies for Financial Stability
+Working Capital Management: Effective Strategies for Business

 Working Capital Management (WCM) refers to the strategies and processes that businesses employ to manage their short-term assets and liabilities.
 In simpler terms, it’s about ensuring that a company has enough cash flow to meet its short-term obligations and operational expenses.
 Think of it as the lifeblood of your business, keeping everything running smoothly.